SantosJGND/Digits/README.md

 in a certain fasion, would produce recognisable patterns?**

 We resorted to the MINST data set of hand-written digits for our sythetic priors.

+- Download the MNIST train and test data sets from the [MNIST Database](http://yann.lecun.com/exdb/mnist/)